Metacognitive Strategies: Go From Mindless Instructions to Real Understanding

-It’s the difference between someone handing you a hammer and tell you, “This will become useful.” vs seeing how the hammer works and in what situations it can make all the difference.
+It’s the difference between someone handing you a hammer and telling you, “This will become useful,” vs seeing how the hammer works and in what situations it can make all the difference.

 Have you ever asked your teacher, “Why do we need to learn this?” and got an answer along, “Because it’s in the curriculum.”

 It seems deeply ingrained that we benefit from knowing what the damn point is.
 I’ve even found that when learning anything new, if we can’t see what the point is, it’s unlikely we’ll give it our best effort.

 I’ve found that when learning anything new if we can’t see what the point is, it’s unlikely we’ll give it our best effort.